Human Immunodeficiency Virus 1 Antigens

 Form: liquid (Supplied in PBS pH 7.8, NaCl, DTT and urea)

 May be used in ELISA and Western blots, excellent antigen for early detection of HIV seroconvertors with minimal specificity problems.

-The protein contains the full-length sequence of HIV-1 core and envelope proteins: Core protein p17 (Matrix protein), Core protein p24 (Core antigen) fused with membrane glycoprotein (gp120).
+The protein contains the full-length sequence of HIV-1 core proteins: Core protein p17 (matrix protein), and Core protein p24 (major capsid protein).
 The fusion protein was purified by proprietary chromatographic technique.